Abhiram-Siriki45/DevOps-Interview-Q-A-part-2/README.md

-# Questions and Answers to help you prepare for a job interview for the position of Devops Engineer (2024)
+# Questions and Answers to help you Prepare for a job interview for the position of Devops Engineer (2024)

 This project repository contains a collection of questions and answers for DevOps interviews.
 The questions are based on common DevOps concepts, tools, and technologies.
 The answers are comprehensive and informative, and they are written in a clear and concise style.